Milovice: Administrative division

+Etymology

+The name is derived from the personal name Miľ (a pet form of Miloslav), meaning "the village of Miľ's people".

 Geography

 Milovice is located about 11 km northwest of Nymburk and 28 km northeast of Prague.
-The western part of the municipal territory lies in the Jizera Table, the eastern part lies in the Central Elbe Table.
-The Mlynařice stream, a tributary of the Elbe, flows through the territory.
+The western part of the municipal territory lies in the Jizera Table and the eastern part lies in the Central Elbe Table.
+The Mlynařice Stream, a tributary of the Elbe, flows through the territory.

 Milovice is known for the Milovice Nature Reserve.
 In January 2015, a group of 14 Exmoor ponies was moved from Exmoor National Park to Milovice Nature Reserve in an effort to save the biodiversity of the location through conservation grazing.
 Other animals in the reserve include aurochs and European bisons.

 History

 The first written mention of Milovice is from 1396.

 Since the 1990s, the town Milovice belongs to the fastest growing suburban areas in the Czech Republic mainly thanks to cheap accommodation left by the Soviet Army.